Young Professional

 The Young Professional is a category under the International Experience Canada (IEC) program.

-IEC (International Experience Canada) is a program that offers young people the opportunity to work temporarily in Canada for up to 2 years.
-Nationals of 36 countries with a bilateral youth mobility agreement with Canada who are between 18 and 30 or 35 years old are eligible for an IEC work permit.
+The IEC (International Experience Canada) is a program that provides young people with the opportunity to work temporarily in Canada for up to two years.
+Nationals from 36 countries that have a bilateral youth mobility agreement with Canada, and who are between 18 and 30 (or 35) years old, are eligible to apply for an IEC work permit.

 The IEC program consists of three categories: